UWA-BIOL4408-Marine-Ecology/Analysis-lobster-density/5_lobster-density_format-for-PRIMER.md

 and univariate analyses.
 Many multivariate analyses can also be implemented in R using packages such as vegan(), which has a permutational ANOVA function called adonis().
-BUT I have found the DistLM and PERMANOVA/PERMANCOVA routines are more robust than their R equivalents.
+BUT I have found the DistLM and PERMANOVA/PERMANCOVA routines in PRIMER and PERMANOVA+ are more robust than their R equivalents.

 In particualr for mixed-model designs, PERMANOVA helps you build the correct analytical model if you specify the design correctly.
 In the